-A student's first point of contact for academic assistance should be their teacher.
-While working virtually, teachers will be available Monday, Tuesday, and Thursdays from 2:35 to 3:25, on Fridays from 10:15 to 12:15, and by appointment.
-Teachers can provide assistance through scheduled Zoom meetings, email, Google Classroom comments, or by phone.
-Click on the Academics tab above to find teacher contact information listed by subject or refer to the CCHS Faculty Directory at http://bit.ly/CCHSFaculty2021.
+A student's first point of contact for academic assistance should be their teachers.
+Click on the Academics tab above to find teacher contact information listed by subject or refer to the CCHS Faculty Directory at https://bit.ly/CCHSFaculty2223.

-Below are additional academic resources available to students while distance learning is in-place:
+Below are additional academic resources available to Clarke Central students:

 - Math IXL (https://www.ixl.com/signin/clarkecentral): Math support classes use this online program as a way to support students.
 Any student enrolled in math support, and even some who are not, have access to this program.
 If a student does not have an account but would like one, they should contact Mr. Barner at email@example.com.